slatedocs/slate/source/includes/applications.md

 }
 ```

-Edit a single application.
+Edit a single application by specifying a new name and new business_unit.
 The application to edit is identified by the id.

 Fields | Required | Description